privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

     bgColor: "#faf6ee"
     image:
       image: /img/slice-12-1-.png
-      alt: Accessibility name
+      alt: Project-Based Coding
     mediaPosition: left
     mdContent: >-
       ### **Project-Based Learning**

       In our classrooms, students learn entirely through creating projects.
 Projects allow students to work at their own pace on building critical thinking and problem solving skills while simultaneously picking up the hard skills of coding.

       Students create games in Scratch, progress to websites in HTML, CSS, and JavaScript, as well as work in many other tools and languages depending on what keeps them both engaged and challenged.
+They create projects not by using tutorials, but rather by learning to think critically and create their own solutions to problems

+      In addition to students being able to construct their own knowledge, project-based curriculum also allows students to work at their own pace.
 It is the job of our teachers to make sure that students find projects that are both engaging and challenging at the same time.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"